Letter of Termination of Employment: Everything You Need to Know

 - Gather related documents you may need such as documented counseling and coaching sessions, an employment contract, non-disclosure agreement, independent contractor agreement, employee handbook and any other documented evidence that the employer attempted to avoid the need for termination.

 If you need help with a letter of termination of employment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.